Spinal cord injuries

 Print this page

-The spinal cord contains the nerves that carry messages between your brain and the rest of the body.
+The spinal cord contains the nerves that carry messages between your brain and the rest of your body.
 The cord passes through your neck and back.
-Damage to your spinal cord can occur when its blood and oxygen supply is disrupted and/or pressure is applied to it.
+Damage to your spinal cord can occur when its blood and oxygen supply is interrupted and/or pressure is applied to it.

-Frequent causes of damage are traumatic accidents such as motor vehicle incidents, falls, violence and sports activities.
-There are also many diseases that can cause spinal cord injury such as transverse myelitis, multiple sclerosis, cervical myelopathy, infections, tumours, disturbance to the blood supply and motor neurone disease.
+Frequent causes of spinal cord damage are traumatic accidents, such as motor vehicle incidents, falls, violence and sports activities.
+There are also many diseases that can cause spinal cord injury such as transverse myelitis, multiple sclerosis, cervical myelopathy, infections, tumours, and disturbance to the blood supply resulting in spinal stroke or infarction.

-The symptoms experienced are different for everyone and depend on the level at which the spinal cord is damaged.
+The symptoms experienced are different for everyone and depend on the level at which your spinal cord is damaged.
 They can include:

 • loss of feeling or numbness